Efficient algorithms for Bayesian Nearest Neighbor Gaussian Processes: Illustrations

 \subsection{Experiment \#1}

 The aim of this experiment was to assess NNGP model run time.
 To achieve this, we selected data subsets for a range of $n$ from the TIU dataset described in Sections~\ref{sec:intro} and \ref{tanana}.
 The posited model follows (\ref{eq:likewy}) and includes an intercept and slope regression coefficients, and an exponential covariance function with parameters $\sigma^2$, $\phi$, and residual variance $\tau^2$.
-Prior distributions on regression coefficients $\beta_0$ and $\beta_1$ were assumed to be \emph{flat}, variance parameters $\sigma^2$ and $\tau^2$ followed an inverse-gamma, and spatial decay parameter $\phi$ followed a uniform with hyper-parameters selected accordingly for the TIU dataset (see Section~\ref{tanana}).
+A ``flat'' improper prior distribution was assigned to each regression coefficient, $\beta$'s, which places equal weight on all possible values of the parameter.
+The variance components $\tau^2$ and $\sigma^2$ were assigned inverse-Gamma $IG(2,10)$ priors, and a uniform $U(0.1,10)$ prior for the decay parameter $\phi$.
+The support on the decay corresponds to an effective spatial range (i.e., the distance where the spatial correlation is 0.05) between 0.3 to 30 km (see Section~\ref{tanana} for specifics on the TIU domain and dataset).

 Figure~\ref{cpu-timing} shows run time for a dataset of $n$=$5\times 10^4$ and number of CPUs used to complete one MCMC iteration (not including the initial nearest neighbor set search time, which is common across models).
 Two versions of the Collapsed model are shown, one assumes the permutation matrix $\bP$ is diagonal (labeled \emph{no perm}) and the other allows CHOLMOD to select an approximately optimal permutation matrix (labeled \emph{perm}).
 Here, and in other experiments, using a fill-in reducing permutation matrix provides substantial time efficiency gains.
 The Response model provides full posterior inference on all parameters, with the exception of $\bw$, and dramatically faster run time compared to the Collapsed model.
-Obtaining the Conjugate model $\bbeta$ and $\sigma^2$ point estimates requires about the same amount of time as one Response model MCMC iteration.
+Inference for the Conjugate model, including point estimates of $\bbeta$ and $\sigma^2$, requires about the same amount of time as one Response model MCMC iteration.
 Explicitly updating $\bw$ is relatively slow; hence, the Sequential model's computing time falls somewhere between that of the Collapsed and Response models.